ShaiGotlieb/AzureADSript/README.md

   o	Timestep of the attempt to add the user to the group.

   o	Result of the attempt (success\failure)

+## Error Handling:
+• Connecting to Azure account:
+    - if user name or password are wrong, an exception will be caught
+    - user will get 3 attempts to re-connect
+    - message will be printed: "Too many attempts to connect to Azure Active Directory Account. exiting .."
+• Creating new Azure Active Directory account:
+    - if account with same user name is already exist, an exception will be caught
+    - exception details will be printed in red
+    - and exception handling method will be invoked: getting user response of exception decision (retry\skip\quit)
+• Creating log file:
+    - if log file does not exist (not yet generated), a new file will be created
+• Creating new Azure Active Directory Security group:
+    - if group is already exist, a message will be shown and continue with executing
+    - code will continue executing
+• Adding group members:
+    - if user is already in group, message will be shown and details will be attached to log file
+    - Exception will be caught, an exception details will be printed in red
+    - content of reason of failure will be attached to log file

 ## Simulation Video:
 https://youtu.be/4ijO28EcdiM